 - Garlic pods – 10 Nos.

 - Sesame oil (nallennai) – 2 tbsp

 - Curry leaves – 1 sprig

 - Grind red chillies & garlic pods into a powder.

-- Add roughly chopped tomatoes & salt and grind them without adding water.
+- Add roughly chopped tomatoes & salt and grind into a fine paste without adding water.